Lasbela (princely state)

-Las Bela (لسبیلہ) was a princely state in a subsidiary alliance with British India (later a princely state of Pakistan) which existed until 1955.
-The state occupied an area of 18254 km2 in the extreme southeast of the Balochistan region, with an extensive coastline on the Arabian Sea to the south.
-Las Bela was bordered by the princely states of Kalat and Makran to the north and west.
-To the east lay the province of Sind and to the southeast lay the Federal Capital Territory around the city of Karachi.
+Lasbela (Lasi: was a Jamote princely state in a subsidiary alliance with British India (later a princely state of Pakistan) which existed from 1742 until 1955.
+The state occupied an extensive plain covering 7132 sqmi of area to the southwest of Sind and southeast of Makran, with a long coastline on the Arabian Sea.

+Lasbela was bordered by the princely states of Kalat and Makran to the north and west.
+To the east lay the province of Sind, and after 1947, to the southeast lay the Federal Capital Territory around the city of Karachi.

 History

-The State of Las Bela was founded in 1742 by Jam Ali Khan I, who was from Jamote clan.
-His descendants ruled Las Bela until 1955 when the state became part of West Pakistan.
-The statement of Ghulam Qadir Khan, the last Jam of Las Bela on signing the accession was:
+The state of Lasbela was founded in 1742 by Jam Ali Khan Korejo I, who was from the Jamote tribe.
+His descendants ruled Lasbela until 1955 when the state became part of West Pakistan.
+Jam Ghulam Qadir Khan, the last Jam of Lasbela, signed the instrument of accession.

-We hold historical ties with Sindh and share strongest cultural bond with the Province.
-Our People have accepted Jinnah Sahab as the leader of new Muslim homeland and we vote to emerge in Pakistan.

-For a period of three years between 3 October 1952 and 14 October 1955, Las Bela was part of the Baluchistan States Union but retained internal autonomy.
-In 1955, Las Bela was incorporated into the new province of West Pakistan and became part of Kalat division.
-In 1960, the area of Las Bela was detached from Kalat division and merged with the former Federal Capital Territory to form the division of Karachi-Bela.
-When the provincial system was changed in 1970, Las Bela became part of the new province of Balochistan.
+For a period of three years between 3 October 1952 and 14 October 1955, Lasbela was part of the Baluchistan States Union but retained internal autonomy.
+In 1955, Lasbela was incorporated into the new province of West Pakistan and became part of Kalat Division.
+In 1960, the area of Lasbela was detached from Kalat Division and merged with the former Federal Capital Territory to form the division of Karachi-Bela division.
+When the provincial system was changed in 1970, Lasbela was made part of the newly created province of Balochistan.

+Map of the Baluchistan Agency and British Baluchistan.

 Demographics

-The main ethnic group in Las Bela state was Sindhi (Lasi, Khoja, Med, Gurjar and Hindu).
-But there were few nomadic baloch and brahui people as well.
-The population was mainly Muslims but there was a small population of Sindhi Hindus.
+At the time of 1951 census, which was also the first census to be conducted in post-independence Pakistan, the total population of princely state of Lasbela was enumerated to be 75,769, out of which 39,465, or a little over than 52%, were ethnic Lasis, while 60,681 people of the state, or 80%, returned their language as Lasi, a dialect of Sindhi.
+Principal ethnic Lasi clans included Jamot (5,849), Runjha (5,659), Gonga (5,168), Angaria (4,939), Burra (3,740), Mandra (2,636), Sheikh (2,137), Shahok (1,770), and Mangia (1,609).
+Other ethnic groups were Baloch (9,544), Brahui (7,197), Jat (4,896), and Pashtun (593).
+Several other small ethnic groups included Gadra (8,523), Med (1,836), Khoja (609), and Langah (581).
+Hindu population was 1,015, or 1.3%.

 Geography and climate

-Las Bela has a hot, dry tropical desert climate.
-It is only a few degrees north of the Tropic of Cancer.
+Lasbela has a hot, dry tropical desert climate, as it lies only a few degrees north of the Tropic of Cancer.
 The sea breezes though make the weather less extreme than inland Balochistan, where temperatures can reach 50 °C in the summer.
+The Pab Range stretched from Jhalawan to southeastern corner of Lasbela state, while whole of western Lasbela constituted a level alluvial plain.
+Sonmiani and Ormara were principal seaports.

 Rulers

-The hereditary rulers of Las Bela were styled as Jam Sahib.
-The Jams of Lasbela are believed to have claimed their ancestry from the Samma of Sindh who also used the title of Jam.
+The hereditary rulers of Lasbela were styled as Jam.
+The Jams of Lasbela are believed to have claimed their ancestry from the Koreja Family of Samma of Sindh who also used the title of Jam.